LosAlamosAl/aws-play/lambda/deploy-lambda-layer/README.md

 Make sure you have your credentials set up to access your account via the CLI (using either IAM an IAM user or IAM Identity Center single signon).

-Once you have the ARN yo ucan use the CLI to retrieve a Cloudformation file that will allow you to deploy the lambda layer into your account.
+Once you have the ARN you can use the CLI to retrieve a Cloudformation file that will allow you to deploy the lambda layer into your account.

 ```sh
 aws serverlessrepo create-cloud-formation-template     \